rygwdn/zmk/docs/docs/config/battery.md

 :::note Charging indication

 The battery charging status is not currently consumed by any indicators and cannot be conveyed to the host over BLE.
-The battery charging status is updated every `CONFIG_ZMK_BATTERY_REPORT_INTERVAL`
+The battery charging status is updated every `CONFIG_ZMK_BATTERY_REPORT_INTERVAL` seconds.

 :::